 • Having many sexual partners.

-• Smoking, which exposes the body to cancer-causing chemicals that can damage cervical cells, making them more vulnerable to infection.
+• Smoking, which exposes the body to cancer-causing chemicals that can damage

 • Infection with the Chlamydia bacteria, which is spread by sexual contact.